 A/Prof Ghabrial specialises in repairing patient’s eye sockets once an eye has been removed.
 He also specialises in removal of the eye to gain the most lifelike, realistic appearance after such a devastating procedure.

 The options given to patient’s are usually that of enucleation or evisceration.
 The risks and benefits of each will be discussed as well as the relevant merits.

 If you have lost an eye in the past, often an improvement in the appearance can be achieved by surgical means.
-Dr Ghabrial has specialised and researched these options extensively.
+A/Prof Ghabrial has specialised and researched these options extensively.

 EYELID SKIN CANCERS